 These people need this show.

-And whatever intellectual doldrums they find themselves in, uh, we could cure.
+And whatever intellectual doldrums they find themselves in, we could cure.

 Greenstone Media has lined up backing from a high-profile group of women to syndicate talk shows for women on FM radio.

-The DC-based company has secured $3.1 million in venture capital as part of its first round of funding from investors such as Billy Jean King, Jane Fonda, Gloria Steinem, and Rosie O'Donnell.
+The D.C.-based company has secured $3.1 million in venture capital as part of its first round of funding from investors such as Billie Jean King, Jane Fonda, Gloria Steinem, and Rosie O'Donnell.

 Former FCC Commissioner Susan Ness co-founded Greenstone Media last year to create radio programming aimed at women on FM between 25 and 54.

-Other investors include Martha Kaufman, the uh creator of Friends, Jamie McCort, president of the Los Angeles Dodgers, and Wallace Annenberg, Vice President of the Annenberg Foundation.
+Other investors include Marta Kaufman, the creator of Friends, Jamie McCourt, president of the Los Angeles Dodgers, and Wallace Annenberg, vice president of the Annenberg Foundation.

 Ness said a group of us were lamenting that there's virtually no programming that really targets women on the radio dial.

-And so the more it's all on television, and you see what it's doing to them.
+And you see what it's doing to them.

 I mean, this is exactly what we need.